jimlar/sheep/README.md

 ## TODO

-* Göra ett titthål/ficklampa
+* Add a lightsource relative to the player (flashlight style)
-* Får?
+* Sheep?
-* Chase cam eller inte?
+* Chase cam or not?

 ## License